ebacala/pokeemerald/README.md

     - POLIWHIRL -> POLITOED: level 35
     - CLAMPERL -> HUNTAIL: level 30
     - CLAMPERL -> GOREBYSS: WATER STONE
+* 5% chance of encountering a FREEBAS on any tile of ROUTE 119

 ### Others